Theory, Analysis, and Best Practices for Sigmoid Self-Attention: Limitations

 \section{Limitations}

 While our work demonstrates that $\sigmoidattn$ can serve as a viable drop-in replacement for $\softmaxattn$ in many domains and scales, there are a few key limitations to note:

 \begin{enumerate} \item In large-scale (1B parameter, 4096 context length) language modeling, we observed some gradient norm spikes and a slight performance gap between $\sigmoidattn$ and $\softmaxattn$ (\Cref{tab:lm_results}).
-While runs at smaller context lengths (1B parameter, n=2048) were stable and matched $\softmaxattn$ performance, further research is needed to fully close the performance gap and ensure training stability for very large language models using $\sigmoidattn$. \item Our theoretical analysis proves that transformers with $\sigmoidattn$ are universal function approximators and have improved regularity compared to $\softmaxattn$.
+While runs at smaller context lengths (1B parameter, n=2048) were stable and matched $\softmaxattn$ performance, we required the use of hybrid-norm to stabilize n=4096 sequence length (and the larger 7B models).
+Hybrid-norm does incur a slight extra performance penalty which we quantify in \Cref{sec:practioners_guide}. \item Our theoretical analysis proves that transformers with $\sigmoidattn$ are universal function approximators and have improved regularity compared to $\softmaxattn$.
 However, the bounds we derive, while tighter than those for $\softmaxattn$, may not be maximally tight.
 There could be room for further theoretical refinements. \item We focused our empirical evaluation on standard benchmarks in language, vision, and speech domains.
 Performance on more niche or emerging applications remains to be validated. \item In automatic speech recognition experiments, we observed that $\sigmoidattn$ can be sensitive to the choice of positional embeddings and may require careful initialization of the attention bias term to ensure stable training.
 Specifically, we found that the CAPE positional embedding was the most unstable for $\sigmoidattn$.
 Further work is needed to develop robust initialization schemes that work well across different positional embeddings.
 Moreover we found that w/o QK norm or with post-LayerNorm $\sigmoidattn$ is unstable and can underperforms $\softmaxattn$, thus further investigation is needed. \item \textsc{FlashSigmoid} demonstrates promising inference and training speed-ups by exploiting $\sigmoidattn$'s simpler kernel structure compared to $\softmaxattn$.
 However, realizing these gains at scale in distributed training setups may require additional engineering to optimize communication bottlenecks. \end{enumerate}

 Despite these limitations, we believe this work establishes a strong foundation for $\sigmoidattn$, unifying prior art and demonstrating its potential as a drop-in $\softmaxattn$ replacement.
 We hope our theoretical grounding and empirical results motivate further research into this simple yet effective architectural variation.